kintone/cli-kintone/README.md

       --order-by             The sort order as a query                  [string] --fields               The fields to be exported in comma-separated [string]
-      --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string] --proxy                The URL of a proxy server [string] [default: HTTPS_PROXY]
+      --pfx-file-path        The path to the client certificate file        [string] --pfx-file-password    The password of the client certificate file    [string] --proxy                The URL of a proxy server [string] [default: HTTPS_PROXY]
 ```

 ##### Notes

-- Field within a Table cannot be specified to the `fields` option.
+- A field within a Table cannot be specified to the `fields` option.

 #### `--condition` and `--order-by` options